microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 For better UX, the informative message should be a prepared message with very low latency.
 It should not be generated via LLMs.

-### Ephermal message
+### Ephemeral message

 > Also known as: temporary message.

-Ephermal message means the content should only available for a limited time and should not consider as final.
-Interim activities are naturally ephermal message.
+Ephemeral message means the content should only be available for a limited time and should not be considered final.
+Interim activities are naturally ephemeral message.

 ### Bot vs. copilot